-Working during the festive period when most of your colleagues are at home eating Turkey sandwiches and watching Christmas films can leave you feeling deflated and unmotivated.
-Trying to stay alert can feel like the hardest thing when your mind is on parties, presents and getting things done at home, but of course, we have to get on with our jobs!
+Working during the holiday period when most of your colleagues are away on their jollies can leave you feeling deflated and unmotivated.
+Trying to stay on alert can feel like the hardest thing when your mind is on escaping the rat race and getting away, but of course, we have to get on with our jobs!
 Here are six ways to stay motivated when the rest of the office is on holiday.

 - Plan – At the beginning of the day, make a to-do list so you have a clear plan of action and you are feeling positive about how your day will be spent.
 Prioritise the most important tasks to ensure their completion.
 Giving yourself clear aims will help you to focus and prevent feeling overwhelmed or uncertain about how to spend the day.